Major / Career Exploration

 The phone call to the employer is an important first step.
 When you decide exactly what you want to say, write it out, practice saying it, make the necessary changes and practice again.

 My name is __________________.
 I am a junior at _______________, majoring in ________________.
 I am interested in exploring a career as a _____________ and would like to job shadow at your company.
 Would it be possible to speak with someone who might help me arrange a job shadowing experience?
 I would like to come in to spend some time with someone to observe and ask questions.

 Be ready to answer questions from the employer such as when and for how long you want to visit, as well as what kinds of activities you want to observe.

 Once you have secured your shadowing experience, give this letter to the host as a formal thank you from the University.
-If the employer returns the completed form to you, please return the form to the Office of Career and Professional Development in the Williams Center.
+If the employer returns the completed form to you, please return the form to the Office of Career and Professional Development.

 What to do Before, During & After Job Shadowing